cdjq/DFRobot_URMXX_RS485/python/raspberrypi/README.md

       @brief read the module measured data
       @return list:
       @retval  the first element: the number of objects currently detected
-      @retval  the second element: measured distance of the first object；the third element: measured intensity of the first object
+      @retval  the second element: measured distance of the first object; the third element: measured intensity of the first object
-      @retval  the fourth element: measured distance of the second object；the fifth element: measured intensity of the second object
+      @retval  the fourth element: measured distance of the second object; the fifth element: measured intensity of the second object
-      @retval  the sixth element: measured distance of the third object；the seventh element: measured intensity of the third object
+      @retval  the sixth element: measured distance of the third object; the seventh element: measured intensity of the third object
-      @retval  the eighth element: measured distance of the fourth object；the ninth element: measured intensity of the fourth object
+      @retval  the eighth element: measured distance of the fourth object; the ninth element: measured intensity of the fourth object
-      @retval  the tenth element: measured distance of the fifth object；the eleventh element: measured intensity of the fifth object
+      @retval  the tenth element: measured distance of the fifth object; the eleventh element: measured intensity of the fifth object
     '''
     def refreshMeasurementData(self):